Is A Significant Loss Leaving You Afraid, Isolated And Ashamed?

 If you’re struggling with especially acute sadness, talking about your loss is probably the last thing you want to do.
 Why hurt yourself even more by continuing to dredge up the pain?
 This hesitance is perfectly understandable, but it’s important to realize that ignoring grief can often make it worse over the long-term.
 Talking with a qualified therapist can provide relief and help incorporate your loss into your life in a positive, authentic way.
 Also, processing grief tends to take the sting out of the sadness, and each time you revisit the loss, it feels a little less fresh and a little easier to accept, honor and cope with.

 Are you ready to begin healing after a loss?
 Contact me today for a free phone consultation by completing my online form or calling me at 860-920-7070.
-You can ask me any questions you may have about my grief counseling practice in West Hartford, CT.
+You can ask me any questions you may have about my grief counseling practice in Simsbury, CT.